cjungmann/yaddemo/docs/basharrays.md

 This is our final solution for saving and restoring arrays.

 We would prefer to have strings include newlines.
 When we allow newlines in the string, we can no longer use newline for the *IFS* value.
 We will replace the newline character with an unreadable character, `\a`, which is the *bell* character.
+Do not worry about the apparent lack of breaks between several of the elements in the printout of SBS_ARG.
+It is the unreadable nature of the `\a` character that makes it unlikely to be used in a text string and inspires us to use the character as a field separator.

 ![handling intra-string newlines](img11.png)

-The bell character may not be appropriate in all situations.
+The `\a` character may not be appropriate in all situations.
 Feel free to use another character as the *IFS* value, as long as it is not included in the text being saved.